 lay leadership academy

-The Lay Leadership Academy equips the saints for the work of ministry in their congregations and communities.
-Its annual conference is held regionally in the ACNA to encourage lay people to engage our culture around the full, four-chapter Gospel of creation, fall, redemption, and restoration.
+The Lay Leadership Academy equips the saints for the work of ministry in their congregations and communities as they engage the culture around them.
+Its main conference, Formed, is held regionally across the Anglican Church in North America to encourage lay people to engage our culture around the full, four-chapter Gospel of creation, fall, redemption, and restoration.
 In addition, videos for vestries and chancellors equip those in these leadership roles to effectively lead in their congregations and dioceses.
 Our evangelism and renewal videos equip all laity to transform their communities in mission for the Kingdom of Christ.
 Search our resources below to find the support you need to fulfill God’s call on your life.

 Resources for lay leaders